mnieber/mnieber.github.io/_posts/2020-05-23-using-default-properties-in-react.md

 This flexibility comes at a price though: default properties can originate from any DefaultPropsContext instance higher up in the tree.
 In this sense, it is different from most other React contexts.
 To put it in another way: when a component declares that it accepts a default property, it doesn't care where this property comes from, as long as it's provided by a DefaultPropsContext.
-If it tries to use a value that no DefaultPropsContext provides, then a run-time error will be generated (Typescript cannot help us there).
+If it tries to use a value that no DefaultPropsContext provides, then it will return `undefined` (Typescript cannot help us with a warning there).
 In my experience, the benefits easily outweight the drawbacks.
 DefaultPropsContext allows you to get information to the place where it is required, without the need to jump through hoops.
 This results in shorter and more readable code, that is easier to refactor.
 So if prop drilling in your code gets out of hand, I would recommend to give this a try.